Disagreement percolation for the hard-sphere model: Setup

 \subsection{Space}

 Consider the \emph{Euclidean space} $\RRD$ with the \emph{Euclidean metric} $\Distance{.}$ and the \emph{Lebesgue measure} $\Lebesgue$.
 The \emph{bounded} and \emph{all Borel sets} of $\RRD$ are $\BoundedBorel$ and $\Borel$ respectively.
 Fix a \emph{non-negative finite radius} $\Radius$.
 For $x\in\RRD$, let $\Sphere{x}:=\DescSet{y\in\RRD}{\Distance{x-y}\le\Radius}$ be the \emph{closed sphere} of radius $\Radius$ around $x$.
 The \emph{volume} of $\Sphere{x}$ is $\VolumeCoeff{\Dimension}\Radius^\Dimension$.
-For $B\in\Borel$, let $\Sphere{B}:=\bigcup_{x\in B}\Sphere{x}$ and $\Ring{B}:=\Sphere{B}\setminus B$ be the \emph{sphere} and \emph{ring} of radius $\Radius$ around $B$ respectively.
+For $B\in\Borel$, let $\Sphere{B}:=\bigcup_{x\in{}B}\Sphere{x}$ and $\Ring{B}:=\Sphere{B}\setminus{}B$ be the \emph{sphere} and \emph{ring} of radius $\Radius$ around $B$ respectively.
 Let $\SetDistance{A,B}$ be the \emph{distance} between $A,B\in\BoundedBorel$.
 A \emph{van~Hove sequence}~\cite[Def~2.1.1]{Ruelle__StatisticalMechanics_RigorousResults__Ben_1969} is a monotone increasing sequence $(B_n)_{n\in\NN}$ of bounded Borel sets converging to $\RRD$ and eventually containing every bounded Borel set.
 The increasing hypercubes $([-n,n]^\Dimension)_{n\in\NN}$ are a van~Hove sequence.

-The \emph{Gilbert graph} of a configuration $C$ has vertices $C$ and edges $\DescSet{\EnumSet{x,y}\subseteq C}{\Distance{x-y}\le\Radius}$, i.e., connects points at distance at most $\Radius$.
-The configuration $C$ is a \emph{$\Radius$--cluster}, if it is \emph{$\Radius$--connected}, i.e., connected in its Gilbert graph.
+The \emph{Gilbert graph} of a configuration $C$ has vertices $C$ and edges connecting points at distance at most $\Radius$, i.e., $\DescSet{\EnumSet{x,y}\subseteq{}C}{\Distance{x-y}\le\Radius}$.
+The configuration $C$ is a \emph{$\Radius$--cluster}, if it is \emph{$\Radius$--connected}, i.e., its Gilbert graph is connected.
 Two points $x$ and $y$ are \emph{$\Radius$--connected by a configuration} $C$, written $x\RConnectedToIn{C}y$, if there is a finite path of jumps of at most distance $\Radius$ between $x$ and $y$ using only points in $C$ as intermediate points.
 Two Borel sets are $\Radius$--connected by a configuration $C$, if there is a $\Radius$--connected pair of points, with one point from each set.